Peter Archer (Chair)

 Frances Heywood OBE

-Historian and community activist; housing researcher (University of Bristol) now mainly retired; specialist in housing and adaptations for disabled people.
-Hon.
-Fellow of the College of Occupational Therapists and actively involved with their housing specialist group-COTTS-H.
+A historian and community activist; housing researcher at the University of Bristol, now mainly retired, where she was a leading national specialist in housing and adaptations for disabled people.
+She is an Hon.
+Fellow of the College of Occupational Therapists and actively involved with their housing specialist group-RCOTTS-H.

 [Picture to follow]

-Valerie retired as Director of Public Health in September 2014 after a 40 year career in health planning and Public Health – 18 of which as Executive Director.
-She served on the national Executive Committee of the Association of Directors of Public Health.
-She has a longstanding interest in housing and health and has developed a special interest in Arts and Health.
-She currently undertakes selected pieces of work as an independent Consultant in Public Health.
+Retired as Director of Public Health in September 2014 after a 40 year career in health planning and Public Health, 18 of which as Executive Director.
+Served on the national Executive Committee of the Association of Directors of Public Health.
+Has a longstanding interest in housing and health and has developed a special interest in Arts and Health.
+Currently undertakes selected pieces of work as an independent Consultant in Public Health.

 Elizabeth Phillips MBE

-Liz is an independent consultant, working with a wide range of housing and other social purpose organisations.
-She specialises in governance, strategy and leadership, working with boards and executive teams, and she is an experienced and qualified executive coach.
-Liz is the former Chair of Orbit Group and held a national role as Director of Policy at the National Housing Federation.
-She has worked in housing for over thirty years, and believes passionately that everyone has a right to a decent home, as the basis for access to opportunity and quality of life.
+Independent consultant, working with a wide range of housing and other social purpose organisations specialising in governance, strategy and leadership, working with boards and executive teams, and an experienced and qualified executive coach.
+Held a national role as Director of Policy at the National Housing Federation.
+Former Chair of Orbit Group and current Chair of Curo.
+Has worked in housing for over 30yrs, and believes passionately that everyone has a right to a decent home.

 Baroness Greengross OBE